Point Loma Sea Lions

+The Point Loma Sea Lions (also referred to as the Point Loma Nazarene Sea Lions or the PLNU Sea Lions) are the intercollegiate athletic teams that represent Point Loma Nazarene University.
+The Sea Lions compete in NCAA Division II as a member of the Pacific West Conference (PacWest).

 History

+The Sea Lions were a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.
+The Sea Lions previously competed in the Golden State Athletic Conference (GSAC) of the National Association of Intercollegiate Athletics (NAIA) from 1986–87 to 2011–12.

 In 2002, the mascot was changed from the Crusaders to the Sea Lions.
 In 2013, Point Loma Athletics also dropped the usage of its 'mythical beast of the sea' logo and its Vegas Gold Color.
 The Sea Lions added Sunset Gold to their color scheme and also updated their logo, with the help of Joe Bosack Co., to create the current PLNU Athletic Word Mark and Crest.